 The 50-acre Gulch renovation project to soon be known as Centennial Yards will see 12 million square feet of residential, retail shops, offices, restaurants and boutique hotels of up to 1,500 rooms.

-An InterContinental hotel is set to be built on the Hartsfield-Jackson Atlanta International Airport campus.
-The property will feature 11-stories, 300-rooms and be the first hotel within walking distance of the domestic terminal.
+A Hilton hotel is set to be built on the Hartsfield-Jackson Atlanta International Airport campus.
+The property will feature 14 stories, 541 rooms and be the first hotel within walking distance of the domestic terminal.

 Newport RE US has invested more than $100 million in the purchase of 48 of downtown Atlanta’s historic buildings and development sites across eight city blocks along Peachtree, Mitchell and Broad Streets, as well as Martin Luther King Jr. Drive.
 The project aims to revive these buildings into retail, creative office and loft apartments and offer public spaces and improved walkability.

-The 12-acre, four-block historic shopping center in the heart of Downtown will be reamagined as development across the city continues.
+The 12-acre, four-block historic shopping center in the heart of Downtown will be reimagined as development across the city continues.

 Atlanta’s influential paved path continues to expand and offer new locations to explore.
 Eastside Trail opens extensions through Old Fourth Ward and Reynoldstown.
 Across town, the 3-mile Westside Trail connects several southwest Atlanta neighborhoods.
-Along the trail is the food and beverage district housing several local concepts, including Monday Night Brewing’s, The Garage.
+Along the trail is the food and beverage district housing several local concepts, including Monday Night Brewing’s, The Garage and Wild Heaven Beer.

 The $55 million expansion project features a new 100,000-square-foot exhibit hall affixed between the convention center’s Buildings B and C, creating over one million square feet of contiguous exhibition space.
 This new fixed gateway allows the facility to compete for the industry’s most in-demand trade shows, conventions, and expos, while offering its largest annual events to expand as their businesses grows.